argoproj-labs/argocd-vault-plugin/.github/PULL_REQUEST_TEMPLATE.md

 **Fixes:** <! -- link to issue -->

 ### Checklist
 Please make sure that your PR fulfills the following requirements:
 - [ ] Reviewed the guidelines for contributing to this repository
 - [ ] The commit message follows the [Conventional Commits Guidelines](https://www.conventionalcommits.org/en/v1.0.0/#summary).
-- [ ] Tests for the changes have been
+- [ ] Tests for the changes have been updated
 - [ ] Docs have been added / updated

 ### Type of Change